Agyenfra/NANO-706/README.md

 [![Language](https://img.shields.io/badge/Language-Python-blue.svg)](https://www.python.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 This assignment is in 2 folds.
-The first one lablled as HW1 and the second lablled as HW2.
+The first one labelled as HW1 and the second labelled as HW2.
 In HW1 we were to use a wine dataset to create a decison tree.
 HW1 helps use to analyse a dataset by predicting and evaluating a model using python.
 It further uses a decison tree in evaluating a dataset.
 In HW2 we were to train a model, analyse the model and set up an enironment to visualize using yolov5.

-A brief, one-paragraph description of what this assignment accomplishes.
-Mention the main problem it solves or the concept it demonstrates.

 ## Table of Contents